beatrizsaldana/agora-data-manager/README.md

 To deploy an updated data version to the Agora development database
 1. Increment `data-version` in `data-manifest.json` on the `develop` branch.
 2. Commit the change
-3. The [CI system](https://travis-ci.org/Sage-Bionetworks/agora-data-manager) automatically updates the new version to the DB
+3. The [CI system](https://travis-ci.org/Sage-Bionetworks/agora-data-manager) automatically updates the dev DB

-To deploy an updated data version to the staging and prod database.
+To deploy an updated data version to the Agora staging database:
-1. Merge data-version update to staging and prod branches.
+1. Merge the data-version update from the dev branch to the staging branch.
+2. The [CI system](https://travis-ci.org/Sage-Bionetworks/agora-data-manager) automatically updates the staging DB

+To deploy an updated data version to the Agora production database:
+1. Merge the data-version update from the staging branch to the production branch.
+2. The [CI system](https://travis-ci.org/Sage-Bionetworks/agora-data-manager) automatically updates the production DB

 # Setup